blualg/m-ovito/doc/manual/usage/miscellaneous.rst

 Saving the session state
 ------------------------

 You can save the current program session, including the data pipeline, viewports, render settings, etc., to a :file:`.ovito` *state file*
 (main menu: :menuselection:`File --> Save Session State`).
-This allows you to preserve the current visualization setup for future use.
+This allows you to preserve the current visualization setup and data pipeline for future use.
 For instance, you can use a state file as a template to visualize several simulations using the same data analysis pipeline and camera setup.

 .. _usage.spinner_widgets: